telerik/blazor-docs/installation/nuget.md

 ## Use the .NET CLI

-When adding NuGet sources from the .NET CLI, the credentials are stored inside the `NuGet.Config` file.
-The [password will be encrypted only on Windows](#store-encrypted-credentials).
-On other platforms, store the password in plain text or use a [NuGet API Key](#use-nuget-api-key) instead of a password.
+When adding NuGet sources from the .NET CLI, the credentials are stored in the `NuGet.Config` file.
+The [password can be encrypted on Windows, but with limitations](#store-encrypted-credentials).
+You can use a plain text password, but better [generate a NuGet API Key](#use-nuget-api-key) and use it with the .NET CLI instead of a password.

 To add the Telerik NuGet package source with the .NET CLI, use the [`dotnet nuget add source`](https://learn.microsoft.com/en-us/dotnet/core/tools/dotnet-nuget-add-source) command.
 This command creates or updates a `NuGet.Config` file for you, so you don't have to [edit it manually](#edit-the-nugetconfig-file).